- Ideal Box Turtle Tank Size?

 As with other box turtles, they require a shallow pool of water for bathing in.

 Three-toed Box Turtle (Terrapene carolina triunguis)

-Native to south-central USA, these turtles live in wooded areas which have access to water, so it’s essential you provide a bathing area for them.
+Native to south-central USA, these turtles live in wooded areas that have access to water, so you must provide a bathing area for them.

 You’d never of guessed this…but these guys get their name from having 3 toes on their hind feet!

 They often have a plain brown or tan carapace (shell) and are not as patterned as some other box turtles, although having said that they sometimes have yellow markings on their carapace and males can have yellow, orange, or red markings on their head and neck.

 Please don’t take box turtles from the wild to keep as pets, their numbers are declining in many areas.

 If you would like a box turtle as a pet, buy one from a reputable breeder or store.

 What Do Box Turtles Need in Their Enclosure?